National Signing Day 2019: Tracking Top 15 Uncommitted CFB Recruits

 School: Westfield HS (Chantilly, VA)

-Virginia Tech looked like the clear front-runner for outside linebacker Eugene Asante throughout the recruiting cycle, but North Carolina has some late momentum after he made an official visit on Feb.
+Virginia Tech looked like the clear front-runner for outside linebacker Eugene Asante throughout the recruiting cycle, but North Carolina picked up some late momentum after he made an official visit on Feb.
 1.

-Florida State also came in with a late offer on Jan.
-14 and he made an official visit on Jan.
-25.
+He's now the third-best recruit in a Tar Heels class that ranks No. 32 nationally.

-The four-star outside linebacker climbed 1,170 spots when the composite rankings were updated on Jan.
-31, and that late helium has added some heavy hitters to the mix.
+A 4-star outside linebacker, Asante climbed 1,170 spots when the composite rankings were updated Jan.
+31.

+247Sports explained the reason for that late helium: "Asante is a late bloomer because he was recruited as a running back until halfway through his senior season."

+His coverage skills are still a work in progress, but he has the speed and instincts to develop into a standout linebacker.

 Height/Weight: 6'2", 205 lbs